 What does this 15Hz send rate mean?

 The pia library will combine packets during the 4 tick waiting period into one big packet at the end.
-(This coalescing of data explains why Oliver Brammer found an increase of average packet size compared to Splatoon 1.)
+(This coalescing of data explains why Octobyte found an increase of average packet size compared to Splatoon 1.)
 This waiting period also means that data may arrive at minimum 4 ticks later.
 However, remember that event clones will always be processed in the order that they occur.
 Event clones are used for things like player damage, inking the map, and bullet spawning.
 This may mitigate some of the effects caused by the lower tick rate.

 Why is Nintendo artificially constraining the tick rate?

 This is likely for bandwidth reasons, as Octobyte stated.
 According to their data, there was a 45% reduction in bandwidth going from Splatoon 1 to Splatoon 2.
 It could also be for stability reasons.
 By using less data, it can allow players with less capable Internet connections to be able to play online.
 This is especially beneficial for mobile hotspots.

 How does this compare to Splatoon 1?

 Unfortunately, it’s very hard to analyze Splatoon 1’s netcode.
 Nintendo made it easy for me to analyze Splatoon 2 since they accidentally left debugging information for many versions.
 Splatoon 1, on the other hand, is essentially a black box.
 I have found a configuration setting that may be similar to the “waiting period” setting in Splatoon 2, but I have been unable to confirm this.
 In addition, Splatoon 1 uses a very old version of pia, and there have been several major changes to the library since (mostly relating to how packets are serialized).
 It would be unfair to do a “direct” comparison between Splatoon 1 and Splatoon 2.